seanauff/node-red-torque/README.md

 4. Set the correct parameters for your MQTT broker in the MQTT output node.

-5. Add the telegraf example to your telegraf config, changing the parameters to connect to your MQTT broker.
+5. Add the Telegraf example to your Telegraf config, changing the parameters to connect to your MQTT broker.

 ### Torque App Setup

 This works with both the paid and free versions of Torque.
-The free version is limited to 6 PIDs reporting simultaneously, and has no good way to identify seperate vehicles.
+The free version is limited to 6 PIDs reporting simultaneously, and has no good way to identify separate vehicles.
 For either version:

-1. Nagivate to the app settings and enable "Upload to webserver".
+1. Navigate to the app settings and enable "Upload to webserver".

 2. Enter the address of your Node-RED instance in the webserver URL field.
 Default is `http://<ip address>:<port>/upload`.
 This will change due to reverse proxy settings, domain names, dynamic DNS, etc.